turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

+#### Rendering a Mail Template

 We're going to want to use templates for the body.
 In order to keep each email
-as a separate thing, we're going to inherit from the Email class and override
+separate, we're going to inherit from the Email class and override
 what we need.

-At the top of the test class, add this:
+At the top of the test file, add this:

 ```ruby
 class FakeEmail < Notifications::Email